-2. SYSTEM OVERVIEW
+2. System Overview

 We consider bilateral teleoperation of a two wheeled mobile robot.
-Human operator gives motion commands through the master haptic manipulator which is connected to personal computer (PC).
-Control commands are sent from PC to onboard computer of the mobile robot through wireless network.
-In Fig. 1(a), configuration of two link master manipulator is shown.
-Mobile robot control signals are based on the position of end-effecter (x_m, z_m) .
-Fig. 1(b) shows the configuration of the mobile robot.
-V, φ are the linear velocity and the heading angle, respectively, S is the travelling distance of the robot.
-Obstacle range information, which is obtained from the robot's sonar sensors, is sent to PC.
-Finally, force feedback is generated based on obstacle range information and it is applied to operator's hand.
+Human operator gives motion commands through the master haptic manipulator.
+Human-operator can control speed or position of the mobile robot.
+Control signals are transmitted to mobile robot by wireless computer network.
+Obstacle range information, which is obtained from the robot's sensors, is sent to human-operator as a force feedback.
+Fig. 1a shows the configuration of the mobile robot.
+V, φ are the linear velocity and the heading angle, respectively, S is the traveling distance of the robot.
+In Fig. 1b, configuration of two link master manipulator is shown.
+Mobile robot control signals are based on the position of end-effecter (x_m, z_m).
 Vision system is also used for providing visual information to human-operator.

 Fig. 1.
-Configurations of master manipulator (a) and mobile robot (b)
+Configurations of a two-wheeled mobile robot (a) and a master device (b).